Career Resources for LGBTQ Students

 How can I find information about policies that impact LGBTQ-identified persons on college and university campuses?

 Many employers subsidize all or a large portion of health, dental, vision, and other benefits for spouses and families of married employees.
 With the federal recognition of same-sex marriage, employers that extend benefits to spouses and families of their employees must extend the same benefits to same-sex couples.
-Additionally, some states have domestic partnership laws which provide the basis for some companies to provide equivalent benefits to unmarried couples who meet the state’s requirements for partnerships or civil unions.
+Additionally, some states have domestic partnership laws that provide the basis for some companies to provide equivalent benefits to unmarried couples who meet the state’s requirements for partnerships or civil unions.